atillatan/blog/_articles/How-to-define-domain-name-for-your-dynamic-IP.md

 permalink:
 name:
 file_type:
-title: Duckdns ile Dinamik IP adresinize Alan adi tanimlayin.
+title: How to define domain name for your dynamic IP
 description: >-
-  Duckdns ile Dinamik IP adresinize Alan adi tanimlayin.
+  How to define domain name for your dynamic IP
 tags:
 category:
 sort_order: 140